All We Know (Paramore song)

 "All We Know" is a song by American rock band Paramore.
 It was originally released on December 16, 2006, from their debut studio album, All We Know Is Falling (2005).
 It was written by lead vocalist Hayley Williams, and is about the departure of the band's bassist, Jeremy Davis.

-Background
+Background and composition

-"All We Know" is about the departure of the band's bass player, Jeremy Davis, and the divorce of Hayley Williams' parents.
+"All We Know" is a pop-punk song about the departure of the band's bass player, Jeremy Davis, and the divorce of Hayley Williams' parents.